Norfolk Island: Postal service

-State-based services

-Since 1 January 2022, Queensland has provided state-based services directly for Norfolk Island.
-Previously New South Wales provided state-based services since July 2016.

 Economy and infrastructure

 Tourism, the primary economic activity, has steadily increased over the years.
 As Norfolk Island prohibits the importation of fresh fruit and vegetables, most produce is grown locally.
 Beef is both produced locally and imported.
 The island has one winery, Two Chimneys Wines.

 The Australian government controls the exclusive economic zone (EEZ) and revenue from it extending 200 nmi around Norfolk Island equating to roughly 428,000 km2, and territorial sea claims to 3 nmi from the island.
 There is a strong belief on the island that some of the revenue generated from Norfolk's EEZ should be available to provide services such as health and infrastructure on the island, which the island has been responsible for, similar to how the Northern Territory is able to access revenue from their mineral resources.
 The exclusive economic zone provides the Islanders with fish, its only major natural resource.
 Norfolk Island has no direct control over any marine areas but has an agreement with the Commonwealth through the Australian Fisheries Management Authority (AFMA) to fish "recreationally" in a small section of the EEZ known locally as "the Box".
 While there is speculation that the zone may include oil and gas deposits, this is not proven.
 There are no major arable lands or permanent farmlands, though about 25 percent of the island is a permanent pasture.
 There is no irrigated land.
 The island uses the Australian dollar as its currency.

-In 2015, a company in Norfolk Island was granted a licence to export medicinal cannabis.
+In 2015, Australian cannabis industry company AusCann was granted a licence to grow and export medicinal cannabis in Norfolk Island.
 The medicinal cannabis industry has been viewed by some as a means of reinvigorating the economy of Norfolk Island.
 The Commonwealth stepped in to overturn the decision, with the island's administrator, former Liberal MP Gary Hardgrave revoking the local licence to grow the crop.
-Legislation to allow the cultivation of cannabis in Australia for medical or scientific purposes passed Federal Parliament in February.
-The Victorian Government will be undertaking a small-scale, strictly controlled cannabis cultivation trial at a Victorian research facility.
+(Legislation to allow the cultivation of cannabis in Australia for medical or scientific purposes passed Federal Parliament in February 2016.
+The Victorian Government will be undertaking a small-scale, strictly controlled cannabis cultivation trial at a Victorian research facility.)

 Taxes

 Formerly, residents of Norfolk Island did not pay Australian federal taxes, which created a tax haven for locals and visitors alike.
 There was no income tax so the island's legislative assembly raised money through an import duty, fuel levy, medicare levy, goods and services tax of 12%, and local/international phone calls.
 The Chief Minister of Norfolk Island, David Buffett, announced on 6 November 2010 that the island would voluntarily surrender its tax-free status in return for a financial bailout from the federal government to cover significant debts.
 The introduction of income taxation came into effect on 1 July 2016.
 Prior to these reforms, residents of Norfolk Island were not entitled to social services.
-It appears that the reforms do extend to companies and trustees and not only individuals.
+The reforms extend to private persons, companies and trustees.